crazymeeks/phpmails/README.md

 1. Install using composer
 composer require crazymeeks/phpmails

-If this command fails, copy this code in you composer.json
+If this command fails, copy this code in 'autoload' of your composer.json
 "crazymeeks/phpmails": "dev-master"
 and execute composer update